mfikes/shrimp/README.md

 This is a sample project illustrating the use of Goby, which is some glue code facilitating the creation of iOS apps in ClojureScript.

 This repo is really two projects in one:

 1. An iOS app which contains the Storyboards and which loads the compiled JavaScript.
-2. A ClojureScript Leinengen project which contains implementations for the view controllers.
+2. A ClojureScript Leiningen project which contains implementations for the view controllers.

 The Goby project is reused by simply importing it as a Git submodule, along with a few symbolic links to the relevant iOS and ClojureScript artifacts from Goby so that they appear in the right place.